ViniciusALS/Cerebro/README.md

 # 🧠 CEREBRO

-The goal of this project is to control a robotic arm using OpenBCI's Cyton Board to detect brain waves and with the help of machine learning algorithms determine the user's intentions to create an Humam - Machine interface.
+The goal of this project is to control a robotic arm using OpenBCI's Cyton Board to detect brain waves and with the help of machine learning algorithms determine the user's intentions to create an Human - Machine interface.

 <p align="center">
   <img src="./.github/resources/openbci logo.png" height="150px"/>